dac6acc4f/Apollo/README.md

 - 0.8 -> Finish all Villages added
 - 0.9dev -> Start add other biomes
 - 0.9 -> Finish all biomes of MCPE
-- 1.0dev -> Start PHP7 for epic software
+- 1.0dev -> Start create new Al for animals and world generation with animals/zombies
-- 1.0 -> Finish PHP7
+- 1.0 -> Finish finaly Al mobs and animals and world generation with this
 - ....

 Attention!
 All version have new biomes added and more changes in biomes :)